x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/security-and-compliance/in-place-ediscovery/create-custom-management-scope.md

 - Because distribution groups are used in this scenario to scope eDiscovery searches and not for message delivery, consider the following when you create and configure distribution groups for eDiscovery:

   - Create distribution groups with a closed membership so that members can be added to or removed from the group only by the group owners.
-If you're creating the group in the Shell, use the syntax  `MemberJoinRestriction closed` and  `MemberDepartRestriction closed`.
+If you're creating the group in Exchange Online PowerShell, use the syntax `MemberJoinRestriction closed` and `MemberDepartRestriction closed`.

   - Enable group moderation so that any message sent to the group is first sent to the group moderators who can approve or reject the message accordingly.
-If you're creating the group in the Shell, use the syntax  `ModerationEnabled $true`.
+If you're creating the group in Exchange Online PowerShell, use the syntax `ModerationEnabled $true`.
 If you're using the EAC, you can enable moderation after the group is created.

   - Hide the distribution group from the organization's shared address book.
 Use the EAC or the **Set-DistributionGroup** cmdlet after the group is created.
-If you're using the Shell, use the syntax  `HiddenFromAddressListsEnabled $true`.
+If you're using Exchange Online PowerShell, use the syntax `HiddenFromAddressListsEnabled $true`.

     In the following example, the first command creates a distribution group with closed membership and moderation enabled.
 The second command hides the group from the shared address book.